Energy2020

 DeltaClimeVT cohort members took part in a four-month intensive training.
 The accelerator consisted of three separate, four-day, completely virtual “sprints,” with homework and webinars in between.
 Participants were exposed to the ecosVC curriculum, which was designed to test assumptions, expose and remediate business vulnerabilities, prepare for significant investment, and provide a platform for rapid scale.

-The ecosVC curriculum enables each entrepreneur to gain an intimate understanding of the other businesses in the cohort, allowing them to provide quality feedback and to select the top three companies to receive a $25,000, $15,000 and $10,000 non-equity prizes.
+The ecosVC curriculum enables each entrepreneur to gain an intimate understanding of the other businesses in the cohort, allowing them to provide quality feedback and to select the top three companies to receive a $25,000, $15,000 and $10,000 non-equity awards.

 Pilot Project Opportunities